ApfelBirneKreis/Chia-SpacePool-Watcher/README.md

 Currently it only works with the machinaris container on unraid but can be adapted to work with almost everything

-On unraid you need two modules + python itself installed:
+On unraid you need two modules + python itself and the user.scripts plugin installed:

 To install the modules use:
 - pip install requests
 - pip install discord-webhook

+To call the script use the userscript plugin on Unraid. mine runs every 10mins with a Cronjob.

 Also a weebhook can be configured to send a notification if your farm gets restarted.